All-less/trace-generator/README.md

 For more details, please refer to the following paper.

-> Tian, Huangshi, Yunchuan Zheng, and Wei Wang.
+> Huangshi Tian, Yunchuan Zheng, and Wei Wang.
 "Characterizing and Synthesizing Task Dependencies of Data-Parallel Jobs in Alibaba Cloud."
 In SoCC.
 2019.

 ### Contributing